-Even a seemingly large diameter surround may not be adequate to contain over spray or spillage if this issue isnt factored into consideration.
+Even a seemingly large diameter surround may not be adequate to contain over spray or spillage if this issue isn’t factored into consideration.
 You can estimate how large the fountain surround should be by determining the Splash Factor.
 Measure the distance water has to fall to return to the pool compared to the distance to the edge of the pool surround you wish to use.
 The distance to the pool surround should be greater than the drop to the pool in order to prevent spillage and over spray.
-You can also minimize this by angling spitters towards the pool so that the spray hits the water at an angle instead of a vertical drop.
+You can also minimize this by angling spitters towards the pool.
+So that the spray hits the water at an angle instead of a vertical drop.

 Will it include multiple spitters, tiers, or bowls which will need a waterline to feed them?
 Some applications with multiple water features may require additional pumps to adequately feed all of the water features.
 Do you want to include multiple spray nozzles or a spray ring to your fountain?
 We can add a spray ring to your fountain as well.
 Spray rings are a fantastic way to accent your fountain and draw attention to it.
 We can create a custom copper spray ring for your fountain using adjustable spray nozzles.
-Learn more about spray rings in this ARTICLE.
+Learn more about spray rings in this article.
 Large spray rings may require multiple water inlets and pumps to properly modulate the pressure in the ring.

 Fountain pumps can be powered by an underwater junction box or a traditional 120v power cord coupled to the pump with an underwater disconnect waterproof power cord coupler.
 Either option allows you to disconnect power to your fountain pump without having to drain your fountain beforehand.
-With the help of an Electrician we can also hardwire your fountain to a breaker or on/off switch in your home or set up a timer for it.
+With the help of an electrician we can also hard wire your fountain to a breaker or on/off switch in your home or set up a timer for it.

 Most pump inlets will include a screen to prevent leaves, algae, and other debris from being sucked into the pump.
 We also offer a simple slip over sock style mesh cover for the inlet that is easy to maintain.
 Larger or more demanding applications may require a more advanced filtration system and we can help you source pumps for that as well.
-Hopefully this information gives you a better understanding of fountain pumps and the performance requirements that you will need to properly run your fountain with one.
+Hopefully this information gives you a better understanding of fountain pumps.
+The performance requirements that you will need to properly run your fountain with one.